raspberrypilearning/blender-tiled-floor/en/quiz1/question_3.md

   --- feedback ---

-  That's right, Blender is used by professionals in many fields including architecture, fashion, and animation.
+  That's right.
+Blender is used by professionals in many fields, including architecture, fashion, and animation.

   --- /feedback ---